Junchao-Zhu/MagNet/README.md

 # MagNet

 This project consists of models of our newly-proposed MagNet, which is a multi-level attention graph network designed for accurate prediction of high-resolution HD spatial transcriptomics data.
-Our paper has been accepted by MIDL 2025!
+Our paper has been accepted as an oral paper by MIDL 2025!

 - MagNet integrates information across multiple resolutions, including the bin, spot, and region levels, through cross-attention layers.
 It also extracts and combines features from neighboring regions with Graph Attention Network (GAT) and Transformer layers.
 - Furthermore, MagNet incorporates cross-resolution constraints on gene expression within the same region, further enhancing its performance in HD gene expression prediction.